News — Page 253

 BIO Alabama announced a panel of executive leaders from the state’s biopharma and medical device and equipment manufacturers will join for a discussion at the organization’s virtual annual conference Oct.
 5-9.
 “Made in Alabama: How Alabama’s manufacturers play a major role in the global supply chain” is a panel discussion that will be on Monday, Oct. […]

-Down two points with less than three seconds left in the football game, Hillcrest High School of Tuscaloosa on Friday night found themselves in a bind playing at Wetumpka.
-While Hillcrest had possession of the ball, they were on their own 41-yard line, way outside of field goal range — and probably too far for […]
+Down two points with less than three seconds left in the game, Hillcrest High School on Friday night found themselves in a bind playing at Wetumpka.

 BIRMINGHAM, Alabama – The Techstars Alabama EnergyTech Accelerator announced its first class of startups Tuesday – 10 firms from seven states launching an intensive, 13-week endeavor beginning this week.
 Three of the companies already call Birmingham home.
 As a group, these startups specialize in technology and business models to enhance the future of energy, including […]

-Former Alabama House Speaker Michael G. “Mike” Hubbard (R-Auburn) reported to the Lee County Sheriff’s Office on Friday afternoon to begin serving what is currently a four-year prison sentence.
-Hubbard in 2016 was convicted on 12 of 23 ethics charges brought against him by the Alabama Attorney General’s Office.
-One of those 12 convictions was […]
+Former Alabama House Speaker Mike Hubbard reported to the Lee County Sheriff's Office to begin serving what is currently a four-year prison sentence.

 For a college football coach preparing to play a division rival the second week of September in 2001, the terrorist attacks on that Tuesday left a lasting impact just like they did for every other American.
 “Life changed forever as of that day,” recalled Tommy Tuberville in a conversation with Yellowhammer News.
 In his third […]